- PH103: Vibrations and Waves

 |

-faculty member in the Department of Physics at the University of Rajshahi,
+Monira Jannatul Kobra is a faculty member in the Department of Physics at the

-Bangladesh, where I also earned my Bachelor’s and Master’s degrees in physics.
-I later completed a highly intensive pre-PhD level postgraduate
+Master's degrees in physics.
+She later completed a highly intense pre-PhD level

-diploma at the Abdus Salam International Centre for Theoretical Physics
+postgraduate diploma at the prestigious Abdus Salam International Centre for

-(ICTP), Italy, and earned my doctoral degree from Kyushu University,
+Theoretical Physics (ICTP), Italy, and earned her doctoral degree from Kyushu

 academic journey has been supported by several highly competitive international